skulltech/sumit-ghosh.com/_posts/2018-05-25-cloud-torrent-downloader-seedr.md

 If you are need of a such a cloud torrent downloader, I'd suggest that you go with Seedr :) [Here](https://www.seedr.cc/?r=856262) is my referral link through which you can register, which will grant you 500MB extra space ;)

 * All links to Seedr in this article are referral links, which will give you an additional 500MB space for free!
+[Here's](https://www.seedr.cc/) a link without referral :)